 These should usually be obvious, and to be legal created by deed and equivalent to a legal estate in duration: S.1(2)(a) LPA 1925.
 There should be notices on the register.
 The S.29 Land Registration Act 2002 has provision that express easement, will not be legal unless a notice appears on the register.
-If not legal, they will not override.
+Since October 13th, 2003, if not legal, they will not override.